-Identifying and Managing Addiction Triggers
+Identifying and Coping with Triggers in Addiction

 The term addiction trigger can refer to anything that reminds a person of their addiction.
 Triggers are conditioned, meaning the brain has made a link between these triggers and substance abuse.